The-Lab-LaBella/PhD_Guidelines/README.md

 Schedule your dissertation defense for a 3-hour block

-### Submit Dissertation Defense Announcement

-Once you have your date, you must announce the date **at least two weeks** prior to date of your defense.

 ### Apply for Graduation

 The deadline to apply for graduation falls _before_ the deadline for your defense.
 This deadline is usually within the first six weeks of classes.